techno-tim/techno-tim.github.io/_posts/2020-01-07-goxlr-wireless.md

 I bought these products with my own money because I thought they were cool.
 Nothing in this video was sponsored.

 [Watch Video](https://www.youtube.com/watch?v=dTd7f-jK_BE)

+See all the hardware I recommend at <https://kit.co/TechnoTim>